 What goes into the bag really depends on your child’s age, and their maturity.
-While the needs of each child is going to be different, there are some things you should consider when building an emergency bag for your child.
+While the needs of each child are going to be different, there are some things you should consider when building an emergency bag for your child.

 Basic Survival Items: These should be lightweight, age-appropriate items.
 Heavier items and gear should always be in the adult’s bags.